-Not quite sure when this whole “popper” thing burst onto the Cajun food scene, but my hunch is it traveled across the Sabine River like so many other Texas transplants.
-Sometime back in the 1990s, I began hearing about hunting camp cooks serving up jalapeno peppers stuffed with all sorts of wild things wrapped in bacon.
-Today, I can’t go to any supermarket, neighborhood grocer or restaurant and not see it offered.
+Not quite sure when this whole “popper” thing burst onto the Cajun food scene, but my hunch is it traveled across the Sabine River like many other Texas transplants.
+Sometime back in the 1990s, I began hearing about hunting camp cooks serving up jalapeno peppers stuffed with wild things wrapped in bacon.
+Today, I can’t go to any supermarket, neighborhood grocer, or restaurant and not see it offered.
 But these Bacon-Wrapped Rabbit Poppers – aka Hopper Poppers – take this dish to a Cajun extreme.

 Some years ago, I gave in to the mounting pressure to welcome this dish onto my Acadiana Table.
-I’ve experimented with all sorts of versions – smoked duck, ribeye steak, and even dove – but, it was a recent trip to Iowa, Louisiana and their annual Iowa Rabbit Festival that sparked my inspiration for this variation.
+I’ve experimented with all sorts of versions – smoked duck, ribeye steak, and even dove – but it was a trip to Iowa, Louisiana, and their annual Iowa Rabbit Festival that sparked my inspiration for this variation.

-Long ago, the small town of Iowa, one hour west of Lafayette, was home to the largest rabbit processing operation in Acadiana.
-In 1986, the Iowa Rabbit Festival was launched to promote the industry and over the years it has become a popular regional food and music event.
-The cook-off was in full swing when I arrived and over 25 competitors were busy cooking rabbit dishes that defied imagination.
-Amanda and Luke Deville from Teet’s in Ville Platte were juggling two great dishes – a Rabbit Cacciatore and their Rabbit Sauce Picante, last year’s winner.
-Mike Casey from Lafayette had a tasty Rabbit and Spaghetti, and Angie Dugas was busy interpreting a Coq Au Vin with rabbit instead of rooster.
+Long ago, the small town of Iowa, one hour west of Lafayette, was home to Acadiana’s largest rabbit processing operation.
+In 1986, the Iowa Rabbit Festival was launched to promote the industry, and over the years, it has become a popular regional food and music event.
+The cook-off was in full swing when I arrived, and over 25 competitors were busy cooking rabbit dishes that defied imagination.
+Amanda and Luke Deville from Teet’s in Ville Platte were juggling two great dishes–a Rabbit Cacciatore and their Rabbit Sauce Picante.
+Mike Casey from Lafayette had a tasty Rabbit and Spaghetti, and Angie Dugas was busy interpreting a Coq Au Vin with rabbit instead of a rooster.

-In my Cajun recipe for Bacon-Wrapped Rabbit Poppers, I am following Sean Bourque’s lead on the idea of this dish but I am creatively deviating in execution.
-Rabbit is a tame-tasting meat that has a certain mildness that needs to be augmented with flavor, so I am marinating the rabbit in a buttermilk and beer-infused bath.
-And most all poppers contain cheese – mostly plain cream cheese.
-This is a direction that you can easily improve upon and I am going with a creamy French Brie for an “ooh la la” classy contrast that balances out the jalapeno bite.
+In my Cajun recipe for Bacon-Wrapped Rabbit Poppers, I follow Sean Bourque’s lead on the idea of this dish, but I am creatively deviating in execution.
+Rabbit is tame-tasting meat with a certain mildness that needs to be augmented with flavor, so I am marinating the rabbit in a buttermilk and beer-infused bath.
+And most all poppers contain cheese–mostly plain cream cheese.
+This is a direction that you can easily improve upon, and I am going with a creamy French Brie for an “ooh la la” classy contrast that balances out the jalapeno bite.

 The prep time is the main investment in this recipe for Bacon-Wrapped Rabbit Poppers since these little packages take only a few minutes to cook.
 On occasion, I pop open a six-pack of beer and put my friends to work in the assembly process that they always seem to enjoy doing with this dish.
 With all the ingredients organized and ready for assembling, it’s a cinch.